 Men also need to remember that their doctor is not a mind reader.
 Some doctors will ask you about ED, but no matter how embarrassing the situation may be, your doctor can't help you unless you talk about it.
 The most important thing you can remember is that you're not alone.

-What might be perceived as impotence may actually be the result of natural physical changes that occur as we age.
+What might be perceived as ED may actually be the result of natural physical changes that occur as we age.
 While advanced age does not automatically lead to sexual dysfunction, many older men find it takes more time or effort to initiate and complete the act of sex.
-For example, failing to get an erection at the sight of a sexual partner may not be impotence at all.
-It may simply indicate that he needs more tactile, rather than visual, stimulation to achieve an erection.
-Doctors should be willing and knowledgeable enough to probe for such important details, and patients need to share them.
+For example, failing to get an erection at the sight of a sexual partner may not be problematic at all.
+It may simply indicate that you need more tactile, rather than visual, stimulation to achieve an erection.
+Doctors should be willing and knowledgeable enough to probe for such important details, and as a patient, you need to share your concerns.

 Treatment begins by addressing the physical factors that may be contributing to the problem.
 These may include:

 If psychological factors are contributing to the problem then these will also need to be addressed, usually with counseling to resolve any emotional or stress-related causes.

-Beyond diabetes-specific concerns, the methods used to treat impotence in the general population are also effective for men with diabetes.
+Beyond diabetes-specific concerns, the methods used to treat ED in the general population are also effective for men with diabetes.

 Some approaches include:

-Thanks to the variety of treatments available, most men who experience impotence due to diabetic neuropathy can find a solution that works.
+Thanks to the variety of treatments available, most men who experience ED due to diabetic neuropathy can find a solution that works.
 That's something to get excited about.